mongodb/intellij/packages/mongodb-mql-model/src/docs/md/mql-component/mql-component.md

 This specification documents the structure of an MQL Component from a mixed perspective of both the original source code and the target server that might run the query.
-It is primarily aimed to provide developers of dialects and linters a common and flexible structure for code processing.
+It is primarily aimed to provide developers of [dialects](/packages/mongodb-mql-model/src/docs/md/mql-dialect/mql-dialect.md) and [engines](/packages/mongodb-mql-model/src/docs/md/mql-engine/mql-engine.md) a common and flexible structure for query processing.

 ## META